Short-Term Break Re-Entry Process

 Step 3: Meet with Student Life

-One to two days after meeting with Student Counseling Services, the student will meet with Dr. Wayne Young, Jr., Associate Vice Provost, Division of Student Life, or his designee, to complete a Student Life Student Support Plan.
-This meeting will be scheduled after a student meets with the Director of Student Counseling Services or his/her designee.
+One to two days after meeting with Student Counseling Services, the student will meet with Desiree Nownes, Senior Director of Student Formation, to complete a Student Life Student Support Plan.
+This meeting will be scheduled after a student meets with the Senior Director of Student Counseling Services or his/her designee.
 The Student Support Plan will include recommendations from Student Counseling Services and is an agreement between the University and the student.
 Students will be asked to agree to a student support plan and a limited release of information at this meeting.